reinnet/RoadToPhD/README.md

 - Determininstic as an adjective is okay?
 - Network slicing literature

-The total grade of this meeting and the paper examn is 17.25.
+The total grade of this meeting and the paper exam is 17.25.

 ## Notes